melezhik/Sparrow6/posts/DataPipelines.md

 > In the above example we define a simple pipeline with two processes.
 > The first process executes a Perl script ... the second process will execute a Python script

-Apparently two scripts exchanges data between each other via so called Nextflow channel.
-The first Perl script produces array of rational number, the second one Python makes some average calculation upon them.
+Apparently two scripts exchange data with each other via so called Nextflow channel.
+The first Perl script produces array of rational numbers, the second one Python makes some average calculation upon them.

 In Sparky, Sparrow world it all boils down to this simple pipeline code: